top of page

 Balanced Contact & Flexible Frame

-The EQUIBALANCE® System was designed through a biomechanical approach that overcomes the limitations of auxiliary reins.
+The EQUIBALANCE® System was designed through a biomechanical approach that overcomes the limitations of traditional auxiliary reins.

 VIVID HERITAGE EQUESTRIAN_edited_edited_edited.png